Jina Fast

 Recent and Upcoming Courses

-• This course employs an intersectional philosophical approach to the study of human sexuality.
+• Employs an intersectional philosophical approach to the study of human sexuality.
 Specific topics include ethical, epistemological (knowledge), and political questions related to sexual orientation, lust, casual sex, adultery, love, sexual orientation and practice, different types of relationships, and the intersectionality of sexual identity and orientation with other identities such as race, gender, and disability status.
-As we consider these questions, we will challenge assumptions regarding human sexuality, consider the importance of sexuality and friendship to the good life, and discuss what, if any, is the appropriate role of the state in human sexual behavior.
-Keywords:Ethics, Sex, Sexuality, Sexual Orientation, Relationships
+As we consider these questions, we will challenge assumptions regarding human sexuality, consider the importance of sexuality and friendship to the good life, and discuss what, if any, is the appropriate role of the state in human sexual behavior Keywords:Ethics, Sex, Sexuality, Sexual Orientation, Relationships

 • Is race biological?
 Does the gendered brain exist?
 How are our social and natural sciences structured by social norms?
 How do our institutions of medicine, agriculture, technology, psychology, etc. function through and as colonial practices?
 We often take for granted that race and gender are socially constructed in terms of political meaning.
 In this course, we will learn to think about the social role in the construction of science and scientific claims through exploring the intersections and interplay of gender, race, sexuality, science and medicine.
 In our readings, lectures and discussions, we will investigate the roles of science, medicine and technology in defining and redefining sex, gender, race, and sexuality; uncover the ways cultural beliefs about social identities shape science, medicine, and technology; and study the efforts by feminist philosophers, philosophers of race, and queer theorists to reveal and challenge the cultural norms that influence scientific knowledge and institutions.
 Keywords:Philosophy, Race, Ethics, Science, Medicine